jagan-lakshmipathy/aks-kf-top-distrib-training/README.md

 ###### 08/31/2024

 ### 1. Introduction
-In one of our earlier [work](https://github.com/jagan-lakshmipathy/aks-gpu-job), we demonstrated a step-by-step process on how to run the above simple machine learning workload in a GPU enhanced vCPU in Azure Kubernetes (AKS).
-Here we will focus on how to distribute training of machine learning models using  [Kubeflow Traing Operator](https://www.kubeflow.org/docs/components/training/), we will use AKS to deploy and test this code.
+In one of our earlier [work](https://github.com/jagan-lakshmipathy/aks-gpu-job), we demonstrated a step-by-step process on how to run a simple machine learning workload in a GPU enhanced vCPU in Azure Kubernetes (AKS).
+Here we will focus on how to distribute training of machine learning models using  [Kubeflow Traing Operator](https://www.kubeflow.org/docs/components/training/).We will use AKS to deploy and test this code.
 So, we will use Azure CLI commands with kubectl commands to control the Azure Kubernetes Service (AKS) cluster from our console.
 So, the steps listed here is not completely cloud provider agnostic.
 We are going to assume that you are going to follow along using AKS.
 However, you can follow along with any of your preferred cloud provider for the most part with the exception of Azure CLI commands.
 We will show how to create a GPU nodepool to run our workload in GPUs.
 However, you may choose to create a CPU nodepools to run your workload as well.
-Later in this document, we will install the Kubeflow training operator in AKS before we run the workload. let's get started.
+Let's get started.

 ### 2. Prerequesites
 We also assume that you have a good understanding of Azure.
 If you would like to read about Azure please go [here](https://azure.microsoft.com/en-us/get-started).
 If you haven't done already installed Azure CLI, do install it as instructed in this [link](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).